dPaliura/Control_theory_labs/README.md

 * a - mean probability to recover while a day for tested infected J (a >= alpha)
 * b - mean probability to die while a day for tested infected J (b <= beta)

-Also model has control variables - tested part for each day and analogue for vaccinated part.
-Vaccinated people becomes Recovered at once.
+Also model has control variables - tested part for each day and analog for the vaccinated part.
+Vaccinated people become Recovered at once.

-In this work it was made a research for model the flow dependence on model parameters.
-Control affect was considered too.
+In this work, it was made a research for model flow dependence on model parameters.
+The control effect was considered too.
 File
 [research.pdf](https://github.com/dPaliura/Control_theory_labs/blob/main/lab2/research.pdf)
-contains full model description and mentioned research.
+contains the full model description and mentioned research.

 ### Laboratory work 3

 The last laboratory work studies the numerical solution of a variation problem.
-This problem consists in approximation of a smooth function by N+1 points.
+This solution consists of an approximation of a smooth function by N+1 points.
 This smooth function optimizes goal function integral on time interval with fixed bounds and fixed bound coordinates.
 File
 [report.pdf](https://github.com/dPaliura/Control_theory_labs/blob/main/lab3/report.pdf)
-contains more complete and correct formulation for the Variation Problem, also, the task for laboratory work and its performance.
+contains a more complete and correct formulation for the Variation Problem, also, the task for laboratory work and its performance.

-Solution for such a problem could be used in first and second works to find optimal controls.
+Solution for such a problem could be used in the first and second works to find optimal controls.

-For task performance, a module was developed which contains function that solves a variation problem and returns solution as special class object, and so pair of generic functions was written for this class:
+For task performance, a module was developed which contains the function that solves a variation problem and returns solution as a special class object, and so pair of generic functions were written for this class:

 * summary - for the text interpretation of solution,
 * plot - for plotting solution.

-The developed program isn't interactive, but is pretty comfortable and clear for use, also lets customize parameters of problem and optimization method used in solution.
+The developed program isn't interactive but is pretty comfortable and clear for use, also lets customize the parameters of the problem and optimization method used in solution.

 ## UA